Instant Trial Guide for Commercial Organisations

 When an item has been processed it disappears from the screen.
-Note to show all items that have been dealt with click the SHOW ALL button at the base of the page.
+Note to show all items that have been dealt with toggle the SHOW ALL button at the base of the page.

 For those items where there is nothing in the right hand column the user will create the transaction (as the system does not already have it).
 The process of creating the transaction will also reconcile the item.
-Click the green + symbol and the Add Transaction screen is presented, see Add Transaction - from Bank Import Item Processing for more information.
+Click the blue ADD symbol and the Add Transaction screen is presented, see below.

 Where an item is matched to a transaction that has been already posted and reconciled, the right hand column displays the shield and tick icon for reconciled.
-Click the green OK button to confirm.
+If the user is certain that is the case click the green OK button to confirm.
+However as it is more likely to be a different item but with the same value, inspect the date and click ADD as an item to reconcile.

 Where an item is matched to a transaction that has already been posted but not yet reconciled, the right hand column displays the green OK button.
 Click it to reconcile and confirm.

 Where a processing rule exists the right hand column identifies the rule and describes the impact.
 To accept the processing of the rule click the green OK button.
 Where more than one matching transaction may exist click on the blue … symbol to pick from a list, if none apply then green OK button.

 Note where the imported value could be allocated to outstanding documents such as invoices or bills. a list of documents is presented when the green OK button is clicked.
 If the user would prefer to not allocated to documents then click ADD, in the left hand column to enter a specific transaction.